 This form is used to apply for asylum in the United States and for withholding of removal (formerly called "withholding of deportation").
 This application may also be used to apply for protection under the Convention Against Torture.
-You may file this application if you are physically present in the United States, and you are not a U.S. citizen.
+You may file this application if you are physically present in the United States and you are not a U. S. citizen.

-NOTE: You must submit an application for asylum within 1 year of arriving in the United States, unless there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within 1 year.
-(See Part C, Additional Information about Your Application, in Section V on Part 1 of the instructions for further explanation.)
+NOTE: You must submit an application for asylum within one year of arriving in the United States, unless there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within one year.
+(See Page 5 of the Instructions, Part 1: Filing Instructions, Section V, "Completing the Form," Part C, for further explanation.)

 You may include in your application your spouse and unmarried children who are under 21 years of age and physically present in the United States.
-You must submit certain documents for your spouse and each child included as required by these instructions.
-Children 21 years of age or older and married children must file separate applications.
-If you are granted asylum and your spouse and/or any unmarried children under 21 years of age are outside the United States, you may file Form I-730, Refugee and Asylee Relative Petition, for them to gain similar benefits.
+You must submit certain documents for your spouse and each child included, as required by these instructions.
+Children 21 years of age or older and married children must file separate Form I-589 applications.
+If you are granted asylum and your spouse and/or any unmarried children under the age of 21 are outside the United States, you may file Form I-730, Refugee and Asylee Relative Petition, for them to gain similar benefits.

-Instruction Sections: Filing Information and How Your Application Will Be Processed
+Instruction Sections: Filing Information and How Your Application Will Be Processed.

-The instructions are divided into two sections:
+The instructions are divided into two sections.